c9s/guts/README.md

 Current State
 -------------
-Not ready for production. we're still in alpha stage. but we'd like to recevie comments, patches and feature requests.
+Not ready for production. this project is still in alpha stage. but I'd like to recevie comments, patches and feature requests.

 Contribution
 ------------------------------
 Feature requests, pull requests, comments are welcomed, but please discuss first on our GitHub issue.
 Just feel free to drop a line there.

 Development